aleceress/Algoritmi-e-strutture-dati/README.md

 # Algoritmi-e-strutture-dati

-Some of my solutions to excercises proposed during the Algorithm and Data structures lab at University of Milan
+Some of my solutions to exercises proposed during the Algorithm and Data structures lab at University of Milan